Slash Your AI Costs With a Token Audit

 - At Opus 4 rates ($15/MTok): $30/day = $900/month

-Fix: Cut your system prompt to the minimum needed.
-A 500-token system prompt instead of 2,000 saves $135/month at Sonnet rates.
-Better yet, use prompt caching to drop that cost by 90%.
+Cut your system prompt to the minimum that works.
+A 500-token prompt instead of 2,000 saves $135/month at Sonnet rates.
+Or use prompt caching to drop that cost by 90%.

-In a multi-turn conversation, every previous message gets resent as input on every call.
+Multi-turn conversations resend every previous message as input on every call.
 Turn 1 sends your message.
-Turn 2 sends turns 1 + 2.
-Turn 20 sends all 20 turns.
+Turn 10 sends all 10 messages.
+Turn 20 sends all 20.

-Fix: Summarize or truncate conversation history.
-Send a summary of older turns instead of the full text.
-Or start fresh conversations more often.
+Summarize older turns instead of sending full text.
+Or just start fresh conversations more often.

-If you’re using function calling or tool use, every API call includes hidden tokens for the tool infrastructure โ even if no tools are invoked on that call.
+If you’re using function calling, every API call includes hidden tokens for tool infrastructure — even when no tools fire.

 | Tool Configuration | Hidden Tokens Per Request |